 Although more people get food poisoning from produce, food poisoning from chicken is dangerous, as meat and poultry cause more deaths.

-The most common strains of bacteria in chicken are:
+The most common strains of potentially dangerous bacteria in chicken are:

 You can’t see bacterial growth and harmful bacteria.
-Taking the time to properly thaw chicken is the best way to prevent infection.
+Taking the time to bring your chicken to the right temperature properly is the best way to prevent infection.